Yellowstone is in the Northwest Region of the United States

 Gateway Towns to Yellowstone National Park

-Towns nearest Yellowstone’s five entrances include West Yellowstone, Montana; Jackson Hole, Wyoming; Cody, Wyoming; Cooke City, Montana; and Gardiner, Montana.
+Towns nearest Yellowstone’s five entrances include West Yellowstone, Montana; Jackson Hole, Wyoming; Cody, Wyoming; Cooke City, Montana; Gardiner, Montana; Livingston, Montana; and Island Park, Idaho.
 Each town has its own character and history.
 These nearby towns offer convenient lodging, camping, activities, and attractions.

 Yellowstone Seasonal Access

 All five entrances, facilities, and roads (barring road construction) are open during the summer vacation season.
 Parts of the national park are closed to wheeled vehicles during the winter (November through early May).
 Many facilities also have seasonal opening and closing dates.
 Several times a year, all national parks have free days.
 Otherwise, entry fees apply.
 Please check Yellowstone’s regulations before entering the park.

 Yellowstone is enormous, which is why it’s a good idea to figure out what you want to see and know which entrance is closest to those sights.
 Choose your park portal by reading Which Entrance to Yellowstone National Park Should I Take?

 Getting Around Yellowstone National Park